Catamount Ski Area: History

-Bill Gilbert and Don Edwards purchased Catamount in 1974 and took over management, adding more trails and increasing snowmaking 25 to 98 percent.
+Brothers Bill Gilbert, Sandy Gilbert, and business partner Don Edwards purchased Catamount in 1974 and took over management, adding more trails and increasing snowmaking by 25 to 98 percent.
 After they retired, their sons, Tom Gilbert and Rich Edwards took over management.
 In 2006, the summit double chairlift was replaced with a fixed-grip quad chairlift from Belleayre Mountain Ski Center.

 In May 2018 the Schaefer family of Charlemont MA, longtime owners/managers of Berkshire East Mountain Resort, purchased Catamount Ski Area.
 During the 2018-19 season, the main Berkshire Lodge was renovated and a new triple chair was installed on the Massachusetts side.
 In the summer of 2018, Catamount introduced the Zip Tour on its Catamonster, the longest zipline in America.

 In the 2019-20 ski season, the new Catamount Lodge opened, with additional seating, a store, and ticketing operations.
 Four new trails (with snowmaking) also opened with varying difficulty.

-During the 2020-21 season the new Catamount Lodge began offering food services, with additional seating in its second floor.
+During the 2020-21 season, the new Catamount Lodge began offering food services, with additional seating in its second floor.
 The old Glade double chair was removed, making way for a used triple chair in its place.
 Construction of this new chairlift began construction in the summer of 2021.
-A new trail called "Lookout" rated as a blue square/intermediate also opened with snowmaking.
+A new trail called "Lookout" rated as a blue square/intermediate also opened.

-In addition to the new Glade triple, a new quad chair will replace the old "Catamount Double" during the 2021/2022 season.
-Other additions include more snowmaking, a new snowtubing park, a redesigned learning area, and more dining options.
+In addition to the new Glade triple, a new quad chair called the Catamount Quad replaces the old "Catamount Double" during the 2021/2022 season.
+Other additions include more snowmaking, a new snow tubing park, a redesigned learning area, and more dining options.